-The total number of office-based visits reported for 2009 (OBTOTV09) as well as the number of such visits to physicians (OBDRV09) and non-physician providers (OBOTHV09) are contained in this file.
-For a small proportion of sample persons, the sum of the physician and non-physician visit variables (OBDRV09+OBOTHV09) is less than the total number of office-based visits variable (OBTOTV09) because OBTOTV09 contains reported visits where the respondent did not know the type of provider.
-Non-physician visits (OBOTHV09) include visits to the following types of providers: chiropractors, midwives, nurses and nurse practitioners, optometrists, podiatrists, physician's assistants, physical therapists, occupational therapists, psychologists, social workers, technicians, receptionists/clerks/secretaries, or other medical providers.
-Separate utilization variables are included for selected types of more commonly seen non-physician providers including chiropractors (OBCHIR09), nurses/nurse practitioners (OBNURS09), optometrists (OBOPTO09), physician assistants (OBASST09), and physical or occupational therapists (OBTHER09).
+The total number of office-based visits reported for 2010 (OBTOTV10) as well as the number of such visits to physicians (OBDRV10) and non-physician providers (OBOTHV10) are contained in this file.
+For a small proportion of sample persons, the sum of the physician and non-physician visit variables (OBDRV10+OBOTHV10) is less than the total number of office-based visits variable (OBTOTV10) because OBTOTV10 contains visits where it was not reported in the HC whether a physician or non-physician provider was seen.
+Non-physician visits (OBOTHV10) include visits to the following types of providers: chiropractors, midwives, nurses and nurse practitioners, optometrists, podiatrists, physician's assistants, physical therapists, occupational therapists, psychologists, social workers, technicians, receptionists/clerks/secretaries, or other medical providers.
+Separate utilization variables are included for selected types of more commonly seen non-physician providers including chiropractors (OBCHIR10), nurses/nurse practitioners (OBNURS10), optometrists (OBOPTO10), physician assistants (OBASST10), and physical or occupational therapists (OBTHER10).

-Expenditure variables associated with all medical provider visits, physician visits, and non physician visits in office-based settings can be identified using the attached table in Appendix 1.
-As for the corresponding utilization variables, the sum of the physician and non physician visit expenditure variables (e.g. OBDEXP09+OBOEXP09) is less than the total office-based expenditure variable (OBVEXP09) for a small proportion of sample persons.
-This can occur because OBVEXP09 includes visits where the respondent did not know the type of provider seen.
+Expenditure variables associated with all medical provider visits, physician visits, and non-physician visits in office-based settings can be identified using the attached table in Appendix 1.
+As for the corresponding utilization variables, the sum of the physician and non-physician visit expenditure variables (e.g. OBDEXP10+OBOEXP10) is less than the total office-based expenditure variable (OBVEXP10) for a small proportion of sample persons.
+This can occur because OBVEXP10 includes visits where it was not reported whether a physician or non-physician provider was seen.